Live Vibrantly - July 29, 2019

 It’s summertime!
 Outdoor festivals, beach days, sightseeing and tons of outdoor activities await.
 As you pack your bag for a daytime adventure, be sure to include a long sleeve shirt, hat and sunscreen.

 Protecting oneself from the sun’s harmful rays is especially important as we age.
-A 2009 study showed that older skin is less able to protect itself, and in adults over the age of 70, the skin had a diminished ability to attract T cells to damaged areas.
-T cells are immune cells that heal skin, but only when attracted to areas that need repair.
+A 2009 study showed that older skin is less able to protect itself from skin cancer.
+The study showed that in adults over the age of 70, the skin had a diminished ability to attract a certain type of immune cells called T cells to damaged areas.
+T cells heal skin, but only where they are attracted to areas that need repair.
 This means that as we age, our skin does not heal as well, leaving us more vulnerable to infections and also skin cancer.

 The good news is there are several ways to protect your skin.
 The first is sunscreen.
 The American Academy of Dermatology recommends wearing sunscreen every day if you will be outside, because the sun emits harmful UV rays year-round.
 In fact, the World Health Organization’s Global Solar UV Index report says that even on cloudy days, up to 80 percent of the sun’s harmful UV rays can penetrate your skin.
 The report also warns that snow, sand and water increase the need for sunscreen because they reflect the sun’s rays.